shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-audiences-and-conversions.md

 ---
-title : Microsoft Invest - Universal Pixel Audiences and Conversions description : After you have set up standard or custom event tracking, learn how you can use the data you collect to identify audiences and conversions.
+title: Microsoft Invest - Universal Pixel Audiences and Conversions
+description: After you have set up standard or custom event tracking, learn how you can use the data you collect to identify audiences and conversions. ms.date: 10/28/2023
 ---